If you have an HMO plan, you’re covered for services received from providers on the Mainland when:

 - By coordinating your care with BlueCard, you receive benefits similar to those when receiving health care from Hawaii providers.

-- If you have urgent care services without going through BlueCard, the services are not covered and you are responsible for the total cost.
+- If you receive urgent care services without going through BlueCard, the services aren’t covered and you’re responsible for the total cost.

 For additional important information, we encourage you to read: